vitor-correia10/m2-4-js--events/workshop/exercise-3.1/README.md

 When the user clicks a button it should become green.

-I leave the design up to you.
+I leave the design up to you (maybe consider putting them in a grid?)